 - Performing a duty or 2 at our own Deanne Physicals Team Competition and at ACT competition.

 - Helping to create and maintain our costumes and stage props, and

 - Assisting with other activities such as fundraising BBQs.
 This may include team organised BBQ or BBQs for the club.

 As with any sport there is a code of conduct expected of parents, family members, coaches and participants.
 The Australian Calisthenic Federation (ACF) has endorsed the Member Protection Policy that provides a code of conduct forming the basis of appropriate and ethical behaviour which all members must abide by.
-These principles have been adopted and endorsed by Calisthenics ACT with details covering social media and general behaviour available on the Cali ACT website by clicking here.
+These principles have been adopted and endorsed by Calisthenics ACT with details covering social media and general behaviour available on the Cali ACT website.